FrancisBanville/ms_interpreting_probabilities/README.md

 interactions, leading to significant uncertainties in our understanding of these interactions.
-For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space without interacting due to differences in the timing of their daily activities; @Jordano1987PatMut] and the large number of rare and cryptic interactions in a community contribute to these uncertainties [@Jordano2016Samplingb].
+For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space without interacting due to differences in the timing of their daily activities, @Jordano1987PatMut] and the large number of rare and cryptic interactions in a community contribute to these uncertainties [@Jordano2016Samplingb].
 More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
 First,